aaronbieber/bitdepth.show/content/episodes/bd002-what-equipment-do-you-need-to-create-great-art.md

 ---
-title: "What equipment do you need to create great art?"
+title: "BD002: What equipment do you need to create great art?"
 date: 2022-10-09T15:17:15-04:00
 ---